 Jordan Peterson also weighed in on intellectuals and the point he makes in the below video beautifully also articulates the problems of not just the environmentalist, but the libertarian, and even Objectivist movements.
 As a result of the arrogance of their intellects, environmentalist intellectuals have vociferously fought the Trump Administration for its relaxing environmental rules in order to allow more oil and gas drilling.

-Libertarian organizations, like the Cato Institute, and the Ayn Rand Institute have turned away from the very culture they seek to influence and change by insisting on open immigration and even trade with dictatorships, like China, because their vision demands it.
+Libertarian organizations, like the Cato and Ayn Rand institutes, have turned away from the very culture they seek to influence and change by insisting on open immigration and even trade with dictatorships, like China, because their vision demands it.
 Pay close attention to what Peterson says about the character in Nietzsche’s book Thus Spoke Zarathustra.
 There is no relation between being smart and being wise.